 Parkinson’s Support Group

 The Parkinson’s support group provides information and emotional support for Parkinson’s patients, their caregivers and family members.
-Meetings focus on learning more about the disease, its manifestations, emotional aspects and how to deal with symptoms.
-Each meeting includes an exercise period followed by informal discussions and exchanges of information and experiences, or presentations by guest speakers.
+Meetings on the first Monday of the month include a guest speaker and/or discussion to learn about Parkinson’s disease, its manifestations, emotional aspects, and how to deal with its symptoms.
+The mid-month meeting is for people with Parkinson’s and their caregivers to gather separately and support one another through group discussions and exchanges of information and experiences.

 for further information.